 Nomura runs an annual two-week paid internship for high-achieving first- and second-year female students.
-The Women’s Immersion Programme takes place in Spring and will see students placed in one of the following business divisions: investment banking, global markets or corporate infrastructure.
+The Women’s Immersion Programme takes place in April and sees students placed in one of the following business divisions: investment banking, global markets or corporate infrastructure.

 The Women’s Immersion Programme is open to female undergraduates in their first year of a three-year degree course, or second year of a four-year degree course.
-To apply for a 2018 First Year insight programme, candidates should be graduating in 2020.
+To apply for a 2019 programme, candidates should be graduating in 2021.
 Fluency in English is essential.

 To find out more about Nomura, visit its TARGETjobs employer hub.

 Goldman Sachs: women-only initiatives

 Goldman Sachs runs several off-campus programmes to encourage women to engage with the business, including a women’s leadership camp and a pre-university course for female A Level students.

 Goldman Sachs also holds a number of on-campus events aimed at women who are considering a future in investment banking.
 Previously, these have included skills building sessions and networking opportunities.

 The programmes and events get oversubscribed, so it’s advisable to apply early.
 For more information about Goldman Sachs, visit its TARGETjobs employer hub.